Skip to content

 • Register custom strategies for new pandas dtypes.

-• Create custom Pydantic models that inherit from BaseField.
+• Create custom Pydantic models that inherit from BaseField or BaseReport.

 • Override attributes_from_series() to inject domain-specific metadata.